 Melissa essential oil is extracted through a process of steam distillation and is reported to have antiviral, antimicrobial, sedative and carminative (gas-reducing) properties.2,3

 Melissa essential oil can be incorporated into beauty routines, natural treatments and even around the house.
 Below are some of the most common uses for melissa essential oil.

-Add 2-4 aromatic drops of melissa essential oil to a carrier oil (such as almond, coconut or jojoba) for an invigorating massage.
+Add 2-4 aromatic drops of melissa essential oil to a carrier oil (such as almond carrier oil, coconut carrier oil or jojoba carrier oil) for an invigorating massage.
 For a personalized massage oil, try blending with a few drops of lavender, ylang-ylang or other fragrant essential oils.

 Traditionally used to soothe minor skin irritations, melissa essential oil can easily be used in a natural skin care routine.
 For a homemade moisturizer, add a few drops of melissa essential oil to equal parts shea butter and coconut oil, along with a dash of honey.
 Or simply add to your favorite unscented store-bought moisturizer.

 Hydrating Melissa Essential Oil Face Mist

 For a hydrating face mist, add 5 drops of melissa essential oil to a spray bottle full of water.
 Spritz on your face and/or body to refresh your skin, alleviate anxiety and for a quick pick-me-up.2